Vavassor/AdString/Documentation/source/reference/aft-string/types/aft-string.rst

 .. c:type:: AftString

     A growable string of bytes.
-It's expected to be UTF-8 encoded, but its basic functions don't enforce any encoding.
+It's expected to be :term:`UTF-8` encoded and in :term:`Normalization Form C`, but its basic functions don't enforce any encoding.

     .. c:member:: void* allocator